craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Oct 01 24.md

 ### What does the World Know?

 Finding where these people live and work isn't hard, but it's also mostly unrelated.
 The fires were started as a commitment bit from Church-leaning members of the Troopers.
-While he hasn't heard from them in a while, he's willing to head to Mountain Hall and try to find his "Sargent Alabaster", and has been using his dad's old connections to the Black Swans to make the money to do that.
+While he hasn't heard from them in a while, he's willing to head to Mountain Hall and try to find his "Sargent Borhan", and has been using his dad's old connections to the Black Swans to make the money to do that.

 ### What happened?